iandunn/password-confirm-action/readme.txt

 Stable tag: 0.1.0
 License: GPLv2 or later

-Prompts the user for their password whenever they try to perform an action which could be used by an attacker to escalate priveleges or engineer future access.
+Prompts the user for their password whenever they try to perform an action which could be used by an attacker to escalate privileges or engineer future access.

 == Description ==